stevenulibarri/kotlin-htmx/README.md

 # kotlin-htmx
-Seeing how well copilot does with kotlin our of curiosity, also messing with [htmx](https://htmx.org/).
+Seeing how well copilot does with kotlin because I was curious, also messing with [htmx](https://htmx.org/).
 I used vscode on linux and installed the kotlin compiler manually.